Shourya1009/javascript-from-scratch/notes.md

 # Non-Primitive Data Type :- Non-primitive data types, also known as reference types, are objects and derived data types.
 They can store collections of values or more complex entities.
 The two key non-primitive data types in JavaScript are: 1.
 Object , 2.
 Array

+# Comment is a line of text in a program that is ignored by a compiler or an interpreter.
+Comment are used to explan what your code does , makes it more readable and temporarily diable it during program execution.

 # In JavaScript, null is a primitive value representing the intentional absence of any object value.
 It signifies "nothing," "empty," or "value unknown" and is often used by developers to explicitly indicate that a variable currently holds no meaningful value, or that an object is expected but not yet present.